The Crags: History

 A musical video clip was shot on that occasion for the song "barrel of a gun"; a single which also got regular airplay on Swiss radio stations once the CD was released.
 The publicizing of this new record led to a series of concerts, including festivals, such as Caribana Festival (whom which the band shared the bill that evening with bands such as Queens of the Stone Age, Miles Kane, Kodaline) and the Mardisablés Festival.

 During the writing process of a new album, a new song named "Please, sniff the air" was recorded in June 2015 and released at the end of August of the same year, along with its musical video clip on YouTube, for free via the usual musical platforms.

-By the end of September 2017, the band strikes again with a new album, "Overgrown", which includes eleven new songs.
-This one is recorded in April of the same year and comes out as a 7" LP and cd also.
+By the end of September 2017, the band released a new album, "Overgrown", which includes eleven new songs.
+This one is recorded in April of the same year and comes out as a 7" LP and CD.
 The outcome of the new record is simultaneously the start of the band's collaboration with Geneva's indie record label Urgence Disk, which also contributes to this publishing.
 Two singles from the new album, "Artefact" and "Frequency", were published the previous month on YouTube along with a musical clip.
-In order to promote the new record, the band will then play more than twenty live shows on a one year period, mainly in Switzerland, but also including a few gigs in Eastern Europe in their tour.
+In order to promote the new record, the band will then play more than twenty live shows on a one-year period, mainly in Switzerland, but also including a few gigs in Eastern Europe in their tour.

-After a line-up change, the band became a trio and is, to this day, working on the writing of a new album, due to be published in the year of 2023.
+After a line-up change, the band became a trio and recorded a new 8 track album In February 2024, "Happy animals" at Moon Studio in the Vevey region (Switzerland), released at the end of August 2024 on several digital listening platforms.
+The release of this recording was followed by the broadcast of several of its tracks on various radio stations, mainly in Switzerland, but also in France and Italy.